Larry shares how he found strength in his core beliefs to get him through the shock of his initial diagnosis.

 Presented by Douglas Walker

 Voice 1: You cannot do this alone.
-You need people experiencing the same thing.
+You need people who are experiencing the same thing.

 Voice 2: Probably the hardest part was just navigating through the emotions of it.

-Douglas Walker: Hello, and welcome to the Insights and Soundbites Podcast.
-My name is Douglas Walker.
+Douglas Walker: My name is Douglas Walker.
 When you’re new to vision loss your emotions can be all over the place.
 Today we’ll be hearing from Larry.
 Larry will be sharing some of the things that helped him work through the emotions of vision loss when he was first diagnosed.

 Larry: I mean, I was in a fog, a funk if you will.
 I was shell-shocked that I'd been, I can see, but I can't see.
 I shouldn't drive.
 What does that mean?
 How do I make a living?
 How do I do the things that I did in life?
 How do I recreate?
 How do I associate with people when I can't recognize them?
 I just see blobs.
 I mean, they're severely out of focus, and the further away they are from me, the harder it is for me to identify them.